chipsalliance/f4pga/docs/f4pga/modules/mkdirs.md

 # mkdirs

-This modules creates directiories specified by the author of flow definition as its targets..
+This modules creates directories specified by the author of flow definition as its targets..

 ## Parameters

-Each key serves as aname of a directory to becreated, while the value is the path for that directory.
+Each key serves as a name of a directory to be created, while the value is the path for that directory.